dr-leo/pandaSDMX/description.rst

 ====================

-pandaSDMX is an endeavor to create an `SDMX <http://www.sdmx.org/>`_ client that facilitates the management, acquisition and analysis of large datasets disseminated according to the SDMX standard by national statistics offices, central banks and international organisations.
+pandaSDMX is an endeavor to create an `SDMX <http://www.sdmx.org/>`_ client that facilitates the acquisition, management, and analysis of large datasets disseminated according to the SDMX standard by national statistics offices, central banks and international organisations.
 Notable SDMX data providers are
 `Eurostat <https://webgate.ec.europa.eu/fpfis/mwikis/sdmx/index.php/Main_Page>`_,
-the `European Central Bank <http://www.ecb.europa.eu/stats/services/sdmx/html/index.en.html>`_, the `Bank for International Settlements <http://www.bis.org/statistics/sdmx.htm>`_, the `International Monetary Fund <http://sdmxws.imf.org/IMFStatWS_SDMX2/sdmx.asmx>`_, and the `OECD <http://stats.oecd.org/SDMXWS/sdmx.asmx>`_, to name but a few. pandaSDMX reads datasets and converts them into pandas time series or DataFrames with hierarchical indexes created from structural metadata.
+the `European Central Bank <http://www.ecb.europa.eu/stats/services/sdmx/html/index.en.html>`_, the `Bank for International Settlements <http://www.bis.org/statistics/sdmx.htm>`_, the `International Monetary Fund <http://sdmxws.imf.org/IMFStatWS_SDMX2/sdmx.asmx>`_, and the `OECD <http://stats.oecd.org/SDMXWS/sdmx.asmx>`_, to name but a few. pandaSDMX downloads datasets and exposes them as pandas time series or DataFrames with hierarchical indexes created from structural metadata.
 Metadata on the content of datasets (so-called dataflows) is stored locally using SQLite.